 |TIME||Best light conditions in the winter are from 3 PM to 5:30 PM.|

-At this point (September 2015) the viewing areas are under construction and only a small area is still usable for spotting purposes (see comment below by Andreas Ehrhardt).
+At this point (October 2017) the viewing areas are under construction and only a part of the area is still usable for spotting purposes (see comment below by Chris Paul).
 We are not sure how long this will take and how the viewing area will be affected by the construction works.

 |FOCAL LENGTH||230mm for a B738 on the runway and 160mm on the taxiway.|